microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Mac.md

 ## 🟦Requirements <a name="requirements"></a>

-Before you can use the 'Compliance Utility' make sure that your environment fulfils the following requierements.
+Before you can use the Compliance Utility make sure that your environment fulfils the following requierements.
 Please update your environment if necessary.

 The 'Compliance Utility' supports the following operating systems: